<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 4. Your ex-spouse is entitled to Social Security benefits.

-5. Your own Social Security benefit amount is less than your spousal benefit amount, which is equal to one-half of what your ex’s full benefit amount would be if claimed at Full Retirement Age (FRA).
+5. Your own Social Security benefit amount is less than your spousal benefit amount, which is equal to one-half of what your ex’s full benefit amount would be if claimed at full retirement age (FRA).

 Unlike a married couple, your ex-spouse doesn’t have to have filed for Social Security before you can apply for your divorced spouse’s benefit.
-However, this caveat only applies if you’ve been divorced for at least two years, and your ex is at least 62 years of age.
+However, this only applies if you’ve been divorced for at least two years and your ex is at least 62 years of age.
 If the divorce was less than two years ago, your ex must already be receiving benefits before you can file as a divorced spouse.

 COP-divorce-3

-Social Security Survivor Benefits.
+Social Security Survivor Benefits

 Many people are surprised that divorce doesn't disqualify you from receiving survivor benefits if your spouse dies.
 You can claim a divorced spouse's survivor benefit if the following conditions are met: